solliancenet/microsoft-postgresql-developer-guide/artifacts/06-05-LogicApp/README.md

 - Open the Azure Portal
 - Browse to the lab resource group
-- Find the **PostgreSQLdevSUFFIX-db** virtual network, take note of its region location
+- Find the **pgsqldevSUFFIX-db** virtual network, take note of its region location
 - In the top navigation menu, select **+Create**
 - Search for **Azure Database for PostgreSQL Flexible Server**
 - Select **Create**